my studiolo

 Leadership, Institutional & Strategic Development

-• 15 years of experience directing four institutions — Kunsthal Aarhus, Fondazione Modena Arti Visive (now part of Fondazione Ago), Malmö Konsthall, and Index – The Swedish Contemporary Art Foundation.
+• 15 years of experience directing four public arts institutions — Kunsthal Aarhus, Fondazione Modena Arti Visive (now part of Fondazione Ago), Malmö Konsthall, and Index – The Swedish Contemporary Art Foundation.
 These venues span 500–3,000 m² and welcome up to 200,000 visitors annually.

 • Led the merger that created Fondazione Modena Arti Visive, uniting three distinct institutions across four buildings—including a postgraduate school for advanced studies in photography and curatorial practice—and aligning operations, staffing, programmes, and collections.